-There should be as answer a long list of PVSS processes running, like: PVSS00data, PVSS00event, PVSS00ctrl, PVSS00valarch, etc.
+There should be as answer a long list of PVSS processes running, like: PVSS00data, PVSS00event, PVSS00ctrl, PVSS00rdb, etc.

 - If at least the above mentioned processes are not shown, it means that the DCS project was stopped, and no equipments are being controlled anymore. - Call a DCS expert: #164872.
-Project restart must be done by a DCS expert only.
+The restart of the project must be done by a DCS expert only.